wsmartf/mybots/README.md

 # Run Instructions
 After installing the needed dependencies...
 To view 10 evolved robots: `python3 search.py -mode=load`
+* Set constants.py STEPS=500 for shorter simulations.

 To start new evolution: `python3 search.py -mode=evolve`
+* Set constants.py PRINT=True to print bot fitnesses at each generation.

 To reproduce results, run evolution with the current values in constants.py.